TEALS-IntroCS/introduction-to-computer-science-principles/README.md

 Welcome to the new TEALS Intro CS Curriculum!

 ## About this curriculum
-The Introduction to Computer Science is being updated for the 2017-18 school year.

 ### License
 This curriculum is licensed under the Creative Commons Attribution Non-Commercial Share-alike License (http://creativecommons.org/licenses/by-nc-sa/4.0/), which means you may share and adapt this material for non-commercial uses as long as you attribute its original source, and retain these same licensing terms.